fxhash/fxhash-website/src/doc/community/curation.md

 ## Write articles

 Promoting the content itself doesn't seem really meaningful if communities cannot share their perspective on the curation.
-We have already seen a lot of content being published on external websites to share some unique insights on some of the works on the plateform.
+We have already seen a lot of content being published on external websites to share some unique insights on some of the works on the platform.

 Moreover, articles don't have to be directly related to the curation itself as any type of content could justify a write up.
-We can easily imagine spaces hosting educationnal content only, spaces interviewing artists... etc
+We can easily imagine spaces hosting educational content only, spaces interviewing artists... etc

 ## Connecting articles to the work itself

 One way to tie the content together would be to give the ability for articles to link back to some work on the platform and vice-versa.
-We would like to connect Generative Tokens to write-up on which they were featured to facilitate the discovery (we can imagine a list of articles on a Generative Token page in which the token was featured).
+We would like to connect Generative Tokens to write-ups in which they were featured to facilitate the discovery (we can imagine a list of articles on a Generative Token page in which the token was featured).

-All these features should make curated spaces a major component of the plateform for the years to come.
+All these features should make curated spaces a major component of the platform for the years to come.

 # The decentralized way